eddLai/Exoskeleton-Control-Note/CEINMS - a toolbox to investigate the influence of differentneural control solutions on the prediction of muscle excitationand joint moments during dynamic motor tasks Note.md

 ---
 ## Example
+34 MTUs and 3 DOF
+- hip
-34 MTUs and 3 DOFship and knee flexion-extension and ankle plantar-dorsi flexion (FE)
+- knee flexion-extension and ankle plantar-dorsi flexion (FE)
 16 channels of EMG data were mapped to 32 MTUs